KarelZe/edu/maschinelles-lernen/01_self_test.md

 ![\(own drawing\)](../.gitbook/assets/sigmoid_derivative.png)

 * Adding more hidden layers will solve the vanishing gradient problem for a two-layer neural network.
 True / False?🧑‍🚒
-  * No, as a deeper network will increase the chance of vanishing gradients, as they have to be backpropated.
+  * No, as a deeper network will increase the chance of vanishing gradients, as they have to be backpropagated.
 * _Adding L2-regularization will help with vanishing gradients?
 True / False?_ 🧑‍🚒
   * False, as $$\ell_2$$regularization pulls the weights towards zero, meaning the vanishing gradient problem could become worse.
 * Early stopping, cross-validation, and network pruning are techniques to prevent overfitting of Neural Nets.
 Explain them.